 Although the ASHA Code of Ethics does not apply directly to any individual who is working in a support role (e.g., technician, aide, or assistant) under the supervision of an audiologist, those individuals in a support role must be knowledgeable about the provisions of the Code.
 Individual state licensing boards may have ethical requirements for audiology assistants.
 See ASHA’s State Overviews for specific information.

 Because the ethical responsibility for patient care or for subjects in research studies cannot be delegated, the audiologist or hearing scientist takes overall responsibility for the actions of the assistants when they are performing assigned duties.
 If the assistant engages in activities that violate the Code of Ethics, the supervising professional may be found in violation of the Code.
 It is imperative that the supervising professional and the assistant behave in a manner that is consistent with the principles and rules outlined in the Code.
-See ASHA’s Issues in Ethics Statement Regarding Support Personnel.
+See ASHA’s Issues in Ethics: Audiology Assistants.

 Education and Training for Audiology Assistants